kluctl/kluctl/docs/reference/gitops/api/kluctl-controller.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>LastValidateResult is the result of the last validate command</p>
+<p>LastValidateResult is the result summary of the last validate command</p>
 </td>
 </tr>
 </tbody>